What are Varicose Veins Disorders?

 Because foam sclerotherapy does not require the use of expensive disposable supplies, it is more affordable than endovenous thermal ablation.
 Health plans do not usually cover endovenous foam sclerotherapy but it is often a good treatment choice for patients whose treatments are not covered by insurance.

 In 2014, the FDA approved a new proprietory foam sclerosant called Varithena.
 Varithena is more effective than other foam but it is also more expensive and not covered by all health plans.

 Heat Treatment (Endovenous Thermal Ablations) for Varicose Veins

 Heat treatments are called endovenous thermal ablations.
 We insert a spaghetti sized catheter into the vein around the knee and advance it so the tip is near the groin.
 We are guided by ultrasound.
 Because we have no feeling in our veins, patients have no pain from passing the catheter.
 After injecting local anesthetic in the tissues around the saphenous vein, energy is used to heat and close the vein.

 Endovenous thermal ablation can be done with radiofrequency or laser energy.
-We have performed thousands of radiofrequency ablations and prefer t over laser due to its simplicity and safety.
+We have performed thousands of radiofrequency ablations and prefer heat treatment over laser treatment due to its simplicity and safety.